Apply to vetted scholarship programs in one click

 What’s it like being an astronaut?

 In Greek, the word astronaut roughly translates to “star sailor.”
-While that’s certainly a glamorous job description, there’s more to being an astronaut than travelling through space.
-At the moment, much of NASA’s work involves sending astronauts to the International Space Station (ISS) to conduct research.
-Crew members spend their days performing science experiments, in addition to cleaning, maintaining, and repairing equipment aboard the ISS.
-Missions on the ISS usually last about six months.
+While that’s certainly a glamorous job description, there’s more to being an astronaut than traveling through space.

 When astronauts aren’t in space, they’re either training to go into orbit or supporting other missions from the ground.
 For instance, they may work in mission control and communicate with other astronauts in orbit.
 Other duties include developing the procedures used during spacewalks, helping scientists develop experiments, and performing other jobs in support of the ISS.

 There are also different types of astronauts.
 Mission specialists conduct experiments, launch satellites, and maintain spacecraft and equipment.
 Pilot astronauts serve as mission commanders and are responsible for the safety of the crew and spacecraft.
-Pay level depends on job position and experience level, but annual salaries range between $64,000 and $140,000.
+Pay level depends on job position and experience level, ranging from $141,888 to $183,300.

 If you have your sights set on becoming an astronaut, you’ll most likely be seeking employment with NASA.
 The emergence of private space companies such as SpaceX and Blue Origin have expanded opportunities for space travel, but NASA remains the best way to get your foot in the door.
 To be considered for an astronaut position with NASA, applicants must meet the following requirements: